adhocteam/ca-alert/research/ResearchDocumentation.md

 #### Next Steps
-- Completed
- -
-- Future work and features
+Future work and features are in the backlog to be groomed and prioritized.
- -